United Nations Postal Administration: Reviving collector interest

-Personalized sheets
+Personalized stamps

-In 2003, the UN Postal Administration began issuing "personalized" sheets for New York.
-These sheets have ten or twenty stamps and a large decorative border, with a tab to the right of each stamp.
-Visitors to the UN Building in New York can go to a kiosk where a personal picture can be printed onto a sheet with blank tabs.
+In 2003, the UN Postal Administration began issuing personalized "UNique" stamps in New York.
+The sheets have ten or twenty stamps and a large decorative border, with a tab to the right of each stamp where a personal photo is printed.
+Visitors to the UN Headquarters in New York may use a kiosk to obtain personalized stamps.
 Most "personalized" sheets are produced for stamp shows and specific UN events with related designs already printed on the tabs.
 Truly personalized sheets rarely reach the secondary market.

 The UN Post Offices in Geneva and Vienna began offering this type of sheet in 2009.
 Two sheets were produced in 2007 and two in 2008 denominated in Euros.
 The editors of the Scott Catalog question whether they were ever actually sold at the UN Post Office in Vienna, a primary criterion for recognizing them as a legitimate postal issue.
 The Scott Catalog lists them as footnotes without assigned catalog numbers.

 The UNPA continues to issue stamps, including personalized stamps.
 It is responsible also for sorting and delivery of mail to the offices under its jurisdiction.

 Archive sale controversy

-A recent controversy concerns the 2003 purchase by one organization of the UNPA's entire postal archive, including original artwork and artist's proofs.
+A controversy concerns the 2003 purchase by one organization of the UNPA's entire postal archive, including original artwork and artist's proofs.
 Apparently this was to raise money for the UNPA, and it may have netted the organization about $2.5 million.
-However, there have been serious allegations that improper procedures approving the sale were followed under the direction of United Nations Secretary-General Kofi Annan.
+However, there have been serious allegations that improper procedures approving the sale were followed.
 Also, resale of items at several times their initial values have apparently occurred, thus raising more questions about the entire matter.
-As of 2006 the issue remains under internal UN investigation.
+As of 2006 the issue remained under internal UN investigation.